MicroSaaSFactory

 First readout

-Start with the market thesis, target buyer, pricing hypothesis, and the one problem the founder is trying to prove.
+Start with source material, a founder thesis, target buyer, pricing hypothesis, and the one problem the founder is trying to prove.

 Opportunity score